almostearthling/whenever/README.md

 Note that _DBus_ events and conditions are also theoretically supported on Windows, being one of the _DBus_ target platforms.

 All of the above listed items are fully configurable via a single TOML configuration file, that _must_ be specified as the only mandatory argument on the command line.
-The syntax of the configuration file is described in the following section.
+The syntax of the configuration file is described in the following sections.

 All checks are performed periodically, even the ones regarding _event_ based conditions[^4]: the times at which the conditions are checked is usually referred here as _tick_ and the tick interval can be specified in the configuration file -- defaulting at 5 seconds.
 Note that, since performing all checks in the same instant at every tick could cause usage peaks in terms of computational resources, there is the option to attempt to randomly distribute checks within the tick interval, by explicitly specifying this behaviour in the configuration file.